Sociologists Study How Much Money You Need to Be Happy

 The first step to financial success, which many equate with happiness, is defining what you want.
 Are you striving for a comfortable retirement?
 Are you hoping to build your dream home debt-free?
 Do you wish to travel the world in a private jet?
 The answer to these questions will determine the approach you might want to take when it comes to constructing, funding, and protecting your investment portfolio.

-A common assumption is the notion that happiness is synonymous with being rich.
+A common assumption is a notion that happiness is synonymous with being rich.
 One problem with that assumption is that even members of your own family might have different expectations for what rich is.
 Contemporary sociologists such as Dennis Gilbert, a professor at New York's Hamilton College, define rich as those who live off of income from their investments rather than occupation-driven income.

 By this standard, a doctor—even one earning $1 million a year—isn't as rich as someone who has earned $1 million from stocks, bonds, real estate, copyrights, or other passive income sources.
 The reason has to do with time.
 The investor can sit at home and make money, while the doctor stops receiving a paycheck if she stops working.
 She's only paid if she continues to sell her labor.
 Others might define being rich by entirely different metrics.